How to Clean the Inside of a Washing Machine

 Time to get this on your cleaning rotation!

 You would think that a machine meant to wash something would stay clean itself, right?
 Unfortunately, that logic is false.
-A washing machine can certainly clean your clothes well, but if you don’t regularly give that machine a wash, you could be facing some serious mildew issues.
+A washing machine can certainly clean your clothes well, but if you don’t regularly clean a washing machine, you could be facing some serious mildew issues.

 Pro tip: Need to repair that washer?
 This DIY Washing Machine Repair article should help!

-When you think about it, needing to clean your washing machine makes perfect sense.
+When you think about it, needing to clean a washing machine makes perfect sense.
 The machine cleans off the dirt on your clothes, and that dirt obviously needs somewhere to go.
 Washing machines can easily collect dirt, bacteria and even fungus after some time.
-If you aren’t careful to wash it, there could be some major consequences.
+If you aren’t careful to clean a washing machine, there could be some major consequences.

 Since most clothes/patterns require a cold wash, hot water isn’t moving through the machine often.
 The first thing you can do is wash the machine with hot water—bleach included.
 This will help to kill off whatever bacteria or bugs are currently residing within your machine.

 If your washing machine has a funny odor, it probably means there’s some mold to deal with.
 This can sometimes occur if the washing machine’s lid isn’t open often to dry.
 The moisture within the machine can build up.
-In order to stop bad odors (and kill off the mold within your machine), we have a nifty trick on how to fix a smelly washing machine.
+Your washing machine inlet screen is another thing to check if your washer isn’t working correctly.

 It’s recommended to have your washer go through a cleaning cycle once a week or bi-weekly, depending on how often you are using the machine.
 If you aren’t using it as often, it’s recommended to give it wash (both inside and out) once a month.